adityapatel14/Supermart/README.md

 ## 📄 License

 This project is for analytical and educational purposes.
-Dataset is based on publicly available Superstore sample data.
+Dataset is based on publicly available Superstore sample data based in US.